 Joint venture investments are typically accounted for under the equity method of accounting.
 Under this method, the Company records its proportional share of the joint venture's net income or loss within operating expenses in the Consolidated Statements of Operations.
 The Company assesses equity method investments for impairment whenever events or changes in circumstances indicate that the carrying amounts of such investments may not be recoverable.
 Any difference between the carrying value of the equity method investment and its estimated fair value is recognized as an impairment charge if the loss in value is deemed other than temporary.
-As of December 31, 2014, the Company had investments in several joint ventures with a carrying value of \$46 million, recorded within other non-current assets on the Consolidated Balance Sheets.
+As of December 31, 2015 and 2014, the Company had investments in several joint ventures with a carrying value of \$36 million and \$46 million, respectively, recorded within other non-current assets on the Consolidated Balance Sheets.

 Aggregate realized gains and losses on investments and dividend income are recorded within operating expenses on the Consolidated Statements of Operations.
-During 2014, the Company realized a gain of \$7 million from the sale of equity investments.
-During 2013, the amount realized from the sale of certain equity investments was not material.
-During 2012, the Company realized a gain of \$2 million from the sale of equity investments.
+During 2014, the Company realized gains of \$7 million from the sale of equity investments and during 2015 and 2013, the amounts realized were not material.